Equal Play is a registered charity: 73200 8727 RR0001

-I have experienced a fantastic career in soccer because every time I stepped out to train or play, I gave my very best with the talents I was given.
-There is nothing that can be taken away from your career or journey when the intention in your heart and efforts is full.
+I enjoyed a fantastic career in soccer for one simple reason: every time I stepped on the field to train or to play, I made the most of the talent I was given.
+Nothing can be taken from your career or journey when your effort is full and the intention in your heart is pure.
 For me, soccer has been a spiritual journey and a study in character and humanity.

 I believe on many levels that soccer can change the world for girls if they have the opportunity to play.
-It already does for boys and men.
+It has already done the same for boys and men.

-Over the years and many stories in between, one thing that has become apparent on a not so fair play way of seeing things is that men are running almost all aspects of girls and women’s soccer, and they are profiting from it.
-Meanwhile, very few women ever create a career in soccer or have a chance to make executive decisions even for their own game.
+Over the years, and with many stories in between, one thing that became apparent to me on a not-so-fair-play way of seeing things: men still run almost all aspects of girls and women’s soccer, and they are profiting from it.
+Meanwhile, very few women ever create a career in soccer or have a chance to make executive decisions — even about their own game.

-In January during the Women’s Olympic Qualifications, FIFA held a Symposium to groom over the results from the 2011 Women’s World Cup in Germany.
-The push to use former national team players was addressed as an important mandate since these individuals have experience and they understand the soccer world at a higher level.
+In January 2012, during the Women’s Olympic Qualifications, FIFA held a symposium to go over the results of the 2011 Women’s World Cup in Germany.
+The push to better involve former national team players was discussed as an important mandate, since these women have experience and understand the soccer world at a higher level.
 As stated by FIFA, “they are committed and they will fight for the game.”
-At the end of the morning, the moderator offered the room of several hundred delegates, ambassadors, national coaches and the like an opportunity to ask questions.
+At the end of the morning, the moderator gave the several hundred delegates, ambassadors, national coaches and the like an opportunity to ask questions.
 I saw this as the chance to state the obvious.

 There was a long silence.

-“I don’t think there are enough competent woman,” was the response from Bruno Bini, the French National coach, followed by a hushed snicker throughout the room.
-Before the women presenters on stage had a chance to catch up with the translation, the moderator ended the morning for lunch.
+“I don’t think there are enough competent women,” was the response from Bruno Bini, the French national coach, followed by a hushed snicker throughout the room.
+Before the female presenters on stage had a chance to catch up with the translation, the moderator ended the morning for lunch.
 Barely an eye caught mine when they all got up to leave.

-That evening at BC Place as I was strolling through the CONCACAF stadium crowd, a group of top women delegates surrounded me and told me, “what you said today was one of the most important points ever brought up at a FIFA Women’s Symposium.
+That evening at BC Place, as I was strolling through the CONCACAF stadium crowd, a group of top female delegates surrounded me and told me, “what you said today was one of the most important points ever brought up at a FIFA Women’s Symposium.
 We have been talking about it all day and it has to be readdressed.
 You are so courageous to step up and say this, we would lose our jobs.”
-We spoke for a long time and I had goose bumps and shivers throughout my entire body.
+We spoke for a long time.
+I had goosebumps and shivers throughout my entire body.
 I told them, I had nothing to lose.

-Off the field, Canadian women earn 67% compared to their male counterpart and we represent 24-25% of political offices.
-These are just a few figures that we all know are disproportionately out of sync.
-If there was ever an opportunity in the recent history of Canada for transformation to occur to better the standing for girls and women in all areas of their lives, this is our time to create legacies for the future.
+Off the field, Canadian women earn 87 cents for every $1 earned by their male counterparts and hold about 25% of political offices.
+Just 25 per cent of Canadian sports coaches are female.
+These are just three examples of how the gender gap still exists in this country.
+If there ever was an opportunity for transformation to occur — to better the standing for girls and women in all areas of their lives — this is it.
+This is our time to create legacies for the future.

 My goal is that we can all work together to make these transformations possible.